metno/weatherapi-docs/doc/FAQ.md

 much traffic.
 In some cases this might be reversed when the problem is fixed, but deliberate breaches of the TOS will result in a permanent ban.

+### I was getting "403 Forbidden", but recently it changed to "305 Method Not Allowed"?

+You seem to be sending POST requests.
+We have only every supported GET as per the [documentation](./usage), and by implication, HEAD.
+POST should have been disabled by default, but when we discovered it wasn't it was blocked as a security measure.

 ### Do you support unencrypted HTTP requests?

 No, since version 3 we only support HTTPS for security reasons,